AllenOtto/Trial_Run/README.md

 Basic About Page

-A basic web page to commit as I of learn to use Git with GitHub
+A basic web page to commit as I learn to use Git with GitHub

 ## Contributors